More about: Lisbon in 1 Day: everything you need to know

 This spectacular construction of 52 meters high was erected in 1960 to commemorate the 500th anniversary of the death of Henry the Navigator and as a tribute to all the adventurers and discoverers who marked the history of Portugal.

-The very ground where the building is erected is also part of the ensemble, since it is represented on it a world map with the voyages and expeditions of the most famous explorers who departed from Portugal.
+The very ground where the construction is erected is also part of the ensemble, since it is represented on it a world map with the voyages and expeditions of the most famous explorers who departed from Portugal.
 Located on the banks of the Tagus, this monument is worth stopping for a few minutes to contemplate it before approaching the last stop on our itinerary.

 End the day at the Belém Tower